 Nursing homes should be safe, engaging communities for elderly people to enjoy a high quality of life.
 Because many of the residents in a long-term care facility require medical care and help with everyday tasks, they can be taken advantage of or mistreated.
 No one deserves to live in a place that fails to provide the best care and environment.
 Filing a claim against the facility is an emotional and difficult thing to do, but you can get help from a Little Rock nursing home abuse lawyer from McMath Woods P.A.

 McMath Woods P.A. is dedicated to helping victims of elder abuse and their families.
 We will make sure to defend your loved one’s rights and get them the justice they deserve.

 How Often Does Abuse Occur in Arkansas’ Nursing Homes?

 Arkansas has a population of nearly three million.
 More than 20 percent of those residents are 60 years of age or older, and 10 percent of those individuals are considered low income.
 If there comes a time that they need to enter into Little Rock assisted living or a long-term care facility like a nursing home, they may not be able to pay for a facility that treats its residents fairly and properly.

-Across the country, the National Coalition on Aging (NCOA) reports that around one in 10 people over the age of 65 are experiencing some form of elder abuse; however, it’s also known that elder abuse is highly unreported.
+Across the country, the National Coalition on Aging (NCOA) reports that around one in 10 people over the age of 65 are experiencing some form of elder abuse; however, it’s also known that this form of abuse is highly unreported.
 This makes it difficult to determine just how often nursing home mistreatment occurs.

 If you are worrying about your loved one, one of the best things you can do is learn as much as you can about elder abuse.
 Our nursing home abuse lawyers can provide you with the information you need, so you’ll be able to more easily detect if your loved one is in danger.

 What Is the Difference Between Abuse and Neglect?

 You may have heard the words abuse and neglect used interchangeably in regard to the mistreatment of elders.
 These words, however, have their own meanings and imply different forms of ill-behavior.